ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 - Ensure that, for each report, all aggregator shares are either included or not in a given batch;
-- Implement and store state for some form of inter- and intra-batch replay mitigation; and
+- Implement and store state for the form of inter- and intra-batch replay mitigation in {{anti-replay}}; and
 - Store helper state associated with a given PDAParam batch.

 ### Collector capabilities